A common question that many Catholics (and others) have is: How does the Church choose people to become saints?

 Who Can Become A Saint?

-To answer the question directly, the Catholic Church believes that anyone can become a saint—that is someone who makes it to heaven.
+To answer the question directly, the Catholic Church believes that anyone can become a saint—that is someone who makes it to heaven after their death.
 Whether you are a priest, a single man, a religious sister, etc., the Catholic Church calls all men and women to seek holiness and sainthood.
 This idea was given more attention with the release of the document Lumen Gentium by Pope Paul VI that outlined what the Catholic Church calls the “Universal Call to Holiness.”

 Why Does The Catholic Church Choose A Person To Be A Saint?